sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ### Representation
 In Use Cases where Representation is applicable, representation relations are explicitly mentioned in the form of a `represents` Claim, analogous to the Delegation Semantics specified in [[RFC 8693]].

-As such, all clients MUST process `represents` claims used, in case Representation is applicable.
+As such, all Clients MUST process `represents` claims used, in case Representation is applicable.

 This profile specifies representation relations in ID Tokens as follows:
 - The End-User is always mentioned in the `sub` Claim;